Team Management - Start Here

 Coaching your people can help you to build rapport, to help them through business changes, to develop self-awareness, and to find solutions.
 But be aware that it takes a lot of time and thought, so be careful to balance coaching with your other responsibilities.

 The Broaden and Build Theory suggests that a happy and engaged team is more likely to be creative, and to find new, improved ways of working.
 So, aim to introduce a positive team atmosphere – for example, by celebrating achievements.
 This can have a profound effect on your team's development.

 6. Coping With Challenging Management Situations

 You're striving to create a thriving team that demonstrates positive collaboration, has high morale, and delivers successful outcomes.
 Realistically, though, we know that life will throw us occasional curveballs!

 Being a manager can be hugely enjoyable and rewarding when things are going well.
 But you discover your real strength as a boss when things get tough.

-The challenges you face can come from within your team or from external factors beyond you or your organization's control.
-For example, you may be feeling overstretched because your team is growing too large or, conversely, because it is shrinking or suffering from high turnover.
+The challenges you face can come from within your team or from external factors beyond your or your organization's control.
+For example, you may be feeling overstretched because your team is growing too large or, conversely, because it's shrinking or suffering from high turnover.
 Meanwhile, the wider business environment can be increasingly volatile and unpredictable.

 However, workplace problems are not always the result of malice or ill will.
 Well-intentioned people can get caught up in conflicts when their values clash.
 There'll likely be deeper reasons behind sloppy work or long-term absences, so try to keep an open mind as you approach each issue.